DIY Workbench Ideas

 Okay, let’s say you want a fancy, all-purpose workbench.
 The modular workbench design offers folding and sliding storage and work surfaces, allowing you to tackle big projects from a relatively small space.

-This modular workbench is more labor-intensive, but you’ll find it a fantastic bench to own once you’ve made it.
+This modular workbench is more labor-intensive, but once you’ve made it, you’ll find it a fantastic bench.

 Q: How Do You Make a Simple Workbench?

-A: Our best suggestion for building a simple workbench is to follow our step-by-step instructions (above) for building a “Cheap Workbench.”
-And, to make it even simpler and cheaper, omit the optional Top Shelf and Overhead Light.
+A: Our best suggestion for building a simple workbench is to follow our step-by-step instructions (above) for creating a “Cheap Workbench.”
+To simplify and make it cheaper, omit the optional Top Shelf and Overhead Light.

 Q: What Does It Cost To Build A Workbench?

-Before you construct your bench, measure the available floor space, and build your bench based on the dimensions that space can accommodate.
+Before you construct your bench, measure the available floor space and build it according to the space’s dimensions.

 Any workbench ideas listed here can easily be scaled up or down, so don’t be afraid to alter the designs by changing their dimensions to suit your needs.